izakpavel/izakpavel.github.io/_posts/2019-09-25-hue-rotation-effect.markdown

 ![animatedGradient3]

-Please note that AnimatableModifier actually produces a view, so even that it has been applied to a circle view, our result is still rounded rectangle.
+Please note that AnimatableModifier actually produces a view, so even that it has been applied to a circle view, our result is still a rounded rectangle.

-Main drawback of this approach (IMO) is that you need to provide interpolating value to the effect and it is quite challenging to wrap everything to simple interface with single color setter.
+The main drawback of this approach (IMO) is that you need to provide interpolating value to the effect and it is quite challenging to wrap everything to a simple interface with the single color setter.

 ### Blending of two gradient layers

-The solution that i like the most is simple blending of two gradient layers.
-It is a sort of workaround, but gives you the greatest freedom, it is easy to wrap with meaningful interface and since the blending views can be actually of any type, you can even create transitions between different types of gradient (like linear->radial)
+The solution that I like the most is the simple blending of two gradient layers.
+It is a sort of workaround but gives you the greatest freedom, it is easy to wrap with a meaningful interface and since the blending views can be actually of any type, you can even create transitions between different types of the gradient (like linear->radial)
 The example demonstrates this approach, color changes are random

 {% highlight swift %}